jsfuentes/Code-Cheatsheet/JS/React/lists.md

 # Lists

-- Can just render a array of jsx
+- Can just render an array of jsx
 - But you should have a **key**  that is  *permanent* and *unique*(in the array) which identifies which items have changed/added/removed

 ```react